NvdB31/nuxt-editable/README.md

 ## Features

-- Drop-in a component and live edit your Nuxt site.
+- Drop-in a component to edit your Nuxt site with a **live preview**!
 - Works with _any_ content by defining your own schemas.
 - Bring your own data – integrates with any database or headless CMS.